Jeff Clark, Senior Analyst, GoldSilver

 You could also consider a nanny cam.
 They're not expensive and will often do what you need them to.

-If you use a safe, check that it is:
+If you use a safe, make sure that it is:

 If you use a key safe, hide the key separately from the safe.
-If you use a combination lock, don’t assume you’re immune from a robbery — remember my father’s story of the robbers pointing a gun to his wife’s head while they demanded the combination.
+If you use a combination lock, don’t assume you’re immune from a robbery — remember my father’s story of the robbers pointing a gun to the head of Robert’s wife while they demanded the combination.

 Another consideration is the weight of the safe.
 One that weighs around 100 pounds could be stolen by one or two burglars with some basic tools like a dolly or straps.
 A 300-400 pound safe removes the risk of theft by a single person.
-Heavier than 500 pounds and you’re probably immune from it being stolen, unless there’s a group of them with a heavy-duty vehicle and equipment.
+Heavier than 500 pounds and you’re probably immune from it being stolen unless there’s a group of them with a heavy-duty vehicle and equipment.
 Don’t forget that the contents of the safe increase the weight, especially if you’ve got silver in it.
-Of course, the heavier the safe the more likely you’ll need it delivered and installed —but this would tip your hand to the installation company that you’ve got valuables in the house.
+Of course, the heavier the safe, the more likely you’ll need it delivered and installed — and this would tip your hand to the installation company that you’ve got valuables in the house.
 So go for heavy, but not too heavy.

-Regardless of the above methods, keep in mind that you’re still exposed to natural disasters—home stored gold isn’t protected against fire, flood, tornado, earthquake, and other natural calamities.
+Regardless of the above methods, keep in mind that you’re still exposed to natural disasters.
+Home-stored gold isn’t protected against fires, floods, tornados, earthquakes and other natural calamities.
 Remember the 2011 Tsunami in Japan?
 Investors that had gold stored at home saw it washed away, lost to the sea, no matter how strong the safe or clever the hiding spot.

 You don’t want your physical wealth to be wiped out through one act of misfortune.
 We recommend storing some of your bullion at or near home, but then diversifying where you keep the rest of it.

-The ideal solution would be something that gets it out of the house — and yet held it in such a way that it was still available at any time.
+The ideal solution would be something that gets it out of the house — and yet holds it in such a way that it was still available at any time.